justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 We will first bisect one of the ranges and pick a guy from the middle.
-Then we ask, "where would it fit in the other sequence?".
+Then we ask, "where would it fit in the other sequence?"
 Do we have a function for that?
 We do.
 It's called `lower_bound`.